Coffee Footprint Calculator

 The amount of water we have on our planet may seem a lot, yet we keep running into the same kind of talk every now and then about water scarcity.

-90% of the water that we have is used to grow food, and much of the coffee's water footprint is the resultant of its bean cultivation.
+, and much of the coffee's water footprint is the resultant of its bean cultivation.

 The ideally suggested coffee to water ratio to make the perfect cup of coffee is said to be 1:17, meaning for 1 gram of coffee, use 17 grams of water.